What qualities characterize the INFJ personality?

 What's the point of finding out what personality type you are?

 The DISG model is uncomplicated yet insightful.
-By learning to understand the reasons for your own behavior and the behavior of other people, the better interpersonal communication goes.
+By learning to understand the reasons for your own behavior and the behavior of others, you can Understanding peoplethe better the interpersonal communication.
 For this reason, many large companies like to use the DISG model.

 The DISG test helps you to harmonize your outer and inner self-image.
-Only in this way can you develop your full potential.
-If you are curious, then we recommend that you our free personality test.
+Only in this way can you discover your complete Potential unfold.
+If you are curious, then we recommend you our free personality test.
 This comprises 16 questions and takes about three minutes.
 Short and compact - but very accurate and reliable!